zvolcsey/book-shop/README.md

 - Detailed book page (URL: /book-name-slug + book-unique-id)
 - Author page (URL: /author-name-slug + author-unique-id)
 - Cart page (URL: /cart)

+## Shared Types

+- The types that are used by both sides are in the `shared` folder on the server side.
+- These types are available on both sides with the `@shared` path.

 ## Run locally